 - Click [Import Images from Camera], and then click [Import Untransferred Images]. - All images not previously transferred will transfer to the computer.
-Transferred images will be sorted by date and saved in separate folders in the Pictures folder. - When [Image import complete.] appears, click [OK], then click [X] to close CameraWindow. - Turn off the camera and unplug the cable. - For further operations, refer to the Software Guide.
+Transferred images will be sorted by date and saved in separate folders in the Pictures folder. - When [Image import complete.] appears, click [OK], then click [X] to close CameraWindow. - Turn off the camera and unplug the cable. - For details on how to view images using a computer, refer to the Software Guide.